Chani (character)

-Chani is portrayed by actress Sean Young in the David Lynch film Dune (1984), by Barbora Kodetová in the John Harrison miniseries Frank Herbert's Dune (2000) and the sequel Frank Herbert's Children of Dune (2003), and by Zendaya in the 2021 Denis Villeneuve film Dune.
+Chani is portrayed by actress Sean Young in the David Lynch film Dune (1984), and by Barbora Kodetová in the 2000 John Harrison miniseries Frank Herbert's Dune and its 2003 sequel Frank Herbert's Children of Dune.
+The character is played by Zendaya in the 2021 Denis Villeneuve film Dune and its 2024 sequel.

 Character overview

 Dune

 In Dune, Paul's prescience begins manifesting itself through dreams while he is still living in his ancestral home on the planet Caladan; he sees Chani in these visions, though they have not yet met.
 Paul and the Atreides come to the desert planet Arrakis, but Paul's father Duke Leto is soon killed by the Harkonnens and Paul and his mother Lady Jessica are forced to flee into the desert.
 They are reluctantly taken in by a tribe of the planet's native Fremen, and Chani is the Fremen woman put in charge of protecting and guiding Paul.
 They soon become lovers, and Paul rises as a religious leader among the Fremen, and is called Muad'Dib.

 Already a talented warrior before meeting Paul, Chani becomes deadly after training by Paul and Jessica in the Bene Gesserit martial arts called the "weirding way" by the Fremen.
 Chani later manages to bring Paul out of the deep spice trance he falls into after using spice essence to enhance his powers.
 Paul and Chani's first child, Leto II (not to be confused with their later son, Leto II Atreides), is killed as an infant in a Corrino raid on their home in the deep desert.

-To cement his control of the Empire after deposing Padishah Emperor Shaddam IV, Paul takes Shaddam's daughter, the Princess Irulan as his wife.
+To cement his control of the Empire after deposing Padishah Emperor Shaddam IV, Paul takes Shaddam's daughter, the Princess Irulan, as his wife.
 Chani understands the political reasons, but Paul reassures her:

 "I swear to you now ... that you'll need no title.
 That woman over there will be my wife and you but a concubine because this is a political thing and we must weld peace out of this moment, enlist the Great Houses of the Landsraad.
 We must obey the forms.
 Yet that princess shall have no more of me than my name.
 No child of mine nor touch nor softness of glance, nor instant of desire."